bitcoinhodler/glacier-psbt/README.md

 One final sanity and safety check should be performed on the online node before broadcasting the transaction to the network.

+Scripting this portion has serious security issues; see discussion below.
+Perhaps this portion should be done on an entirely different computer that has never run any Glacier code.
+(Still using coinb.in?)

+# Security Analysis

+The PSBT (BIP174) flow was designed to be secure provided the offline node is secure.
+This includes any scripting provided by Glacier.

+Unfortunately this flow, as envisioned, is less secure than today's Glacier, due to the requirement to run GlacierScript code on both the online and the offline computers.
+If Glacier itself were compromised, the two scripts could coordinate to exfiltrate keys and steal funds.
+Today's Glacier uses only public web services on the online node, requiring an attacker to compromise both GlacierScript and those online services at the same time.

+For example, if process 5 were scripted and GlacierScript itself was compromised, an attacker could use such scripting to exfiltrate private keys (by hiding them inside the base64-encoded PSBT data).
+By making process 5 steps manual, we prevent that attack vector.

+But GlacierScript code has already run previously on the online node -- if GlacierScript itself was compromised, anything is possible.
+It might have installed malware that intercepts the copy/pasted PSBT, extracting the privkeys before placing the legitimate PSBT in the clipboard.

+One workaround is to use an entirely different online computer for decoding and transmitting the raw transaction, which probably means using coinb.in (instead of having the user install a second copy of Bitcoin Core with a second copy of the blockchain).
+This would also complicate sequential signing.

+Another option would be to accept and understand that a compromised Glacier would lead to loss of funds -- but this is a serious step down from today's Glacier security.

 # Outstanding Issues and Questions